Toward multi-target self-organizing pursuit in a partially observable Markov game: Proposed approach for self-organizing pursuit (SOP)

-\textit{\textbf{Centralized training.}} In training, agents in the same environment instance maintain a central experience pool and train shared critic and actor models with their newest collective episode experiences, while the shared models in different environment instances are coordinated by communicating and averaging their gradients to stabilize the training.
+\textit{\textbf{Parameter sharing based centralized training.}} In training, agents in the same environment instance maintain a central experience pool and train shared critic and actor models with their newest collective episode experiences.
+The shared models in different environment instances are coordinated by communicating and averaging their gradients to stabilize the training.